 The Synth module generates physically correct diffraction and diffusion of point lights (such as stars) in your image, based on a virtual telescope model.

-Please note that the use of this module on your images falls outside of the realm of documentary photography.
+While synthetic PSF augmentation has since been used on Hubble data by the Hubble Heritage team, please note that the use of this module on your images falls outside of the realm of documentary photography and should preferably noted when publishing your image.

 You can convert everything you see to a format you find convenient.
 Give it a try!